 The unit of all window sizes in this document is segments of the maximum segment size (MSS), and the unit of all times is seconds.
+Let cwnd denote the congestion window size of a flow, and ssthresh denote the slow start threshold.

 4.1.
-Window growth function
+Window increase function

 CUBIC maintains the acknowledgment (ACK) clocking of Standard TCP by increasing congestion window only at the reception of ACK.
-The protocol does not make any change to the fast recovery and retransmit of TCP, such as TCP-NewReno [RFC6582] [RFC6675].
-During congestion avoidance after fast recovery, CUBIC changes the window update algorithm of Standard TCP.
-Suppose that W\max is the window size before the window is reduced in the last fast retransmit and recovery.
+It does not make any change to the fast recovery and retransmit of TCP, such as TCP-NewReno [RFC6582] [RFC6675].
+During congestion avoidance after a congestion event where a packet loss is detected by duplicate ACKs or a network congestion is detected by ACKs with ECN-Echo flags [RFC3168], CUBIC changes the window increase function of Standard TCP.
+Suppose that W_max is the window size just before the window is reduced in the last congestion event.

-The window growth function of CUBIC uses the following function:
+CUBIC uses the following window increase function:

-$$W{cubic(t)} = C(t-K)^3 + W{max} (Eq.
+$$W{cubic}(t) = C(t-K)^3 + W{max} (Eq.
 1)$$

-where C is a constant fixed to determine the aggressiveness of window growth in high BDP networks, t is the elapsed time from the last window reduction that is measured right after the fast recovery in response to duplicate ACKs or after the congestion window reduction in response to ECN-Echo ACKs, and K is the time period that the above function takes to increase the current window size to W\max if there is no further loss event and is calculated by using the following equation:
+where C is a constant fixed to determine the aggressiveness of window increase in high BDP networks, t is the elapsed time from the beginning of the current congestion avoidance, and K is the time period that the above function takes to increase the current window size to W_max if there are no further congestion events and is calculated using the following equation: